FlareonTheProgrammer/neon-util/README.md

 # easyttv-neon

-My easyTTV wrapper, rewritten in Rust by using Neon
+Some RNG utilities I built using Neon